acantril/learn-cantrill-io-labs/aws-serverless-pet-cuddle-o-tron/02_LABINSTRUCTIONS/STAGE5 - Serverless Application Frontend.md

 # STAGE 5E - UPLOAD AND TEST

 Return to the S3 console
-Click on the `Overview` Tab.
+Click on the `Objects` Tab.
 Click `Upload`
 Drag the 4 files from the serverless_frontend folder onto this tab, including the serverless.js file you just edited.
 **MAKE SURE ITS THE EDITED VERSION**

 Click `Upload` and wait for it to complete.
+Click `Exit`
+Verify All 4 files are in the `Objects` area of the bucket.

 Open the `PetCuddleOTron URL` you just noted down in a new tab.
 What you are seeing is a simple HTML web page created by the HTML file itself and the `main.css` stylesheet.